volodymyrhudyma/blog/content/blog/2020-06-04-getting-started-with-react.md

 React’s data flow between components is uni-directional - from parent to child only.

-In the following example we have `App` component which renders `Title` component using given `title` passed as a prop:
+In the following example, we have `App` component which renders `Title` component using given `title` passed as a prop:

 ```javascript
 import React from "react";